telerik/winforms-docs/knowledge-base/pivotgrid-changing-default-aggregate-function.md

 ## Description

-An example demonstrating how the default aggreagate function of a node dragged in the **RadPivodFieldList** control to the aggregate descriptions area can be changed.
+An example demonstrating how the default aggregate function of a node dragged in the **RadPivodFieldList** control to the aggregate descriptions area can be changed.

 ## Solution